Higher-form symmetry and chiral transport in real-time Abelian lattice gauge theory: Background

-As is well known, classical field theory in thermal equilibrium is UV divergent.
-In the real world, this ``UV catastrophe'' is regulated by (and gave birth to) quantum field theory.
-An alternative way of regulating these divergences is to discretize space and introduce a UV cutoff in the form of the lattice spacing $a$ (see appendix \ref{app:thermalmass} for more details).
-These theories are obviously inequivalent.
-They do however belong to the same dynamical universality class.
 To take advantage of this fact, we consider the following lattice Hamiltonian \be H = \sum_{n\in \Lambda} \left [\abs{\pi_n}^2 + (D^i \phi_n)^* D_i\phi_n +V(\phi_n) +\frac{1}{2e^2}\left(\vec E_n^2+\vec B_n^2\right) \right ] \ . \ee We denote our lattice by $\Lambda$ and make it consist of $N^3$ points.
 The continuous field $\phi(x)$ is replaced by a discrete version $\phi_n$.
 The same goes for its conjugate momentum $\pi(x)$, which is discretized to $\pi_n$.
 We introduced the notation $(B^i)_n = \epsilon^{ijk}\Delta^+_j (A_k)_n$ to denote the discrete equivalent of the magnetic field and $\Delta^+_i f_n = \frac{1}{a}\left(f_{n+\hat{i}}-f_n\right)$ is a finite difference version of the continuum derivative in the $i^{th}$ direction, characterized by the unit vector $\hat i$.
 Similarly, $\vec E_n = (E_x,E_y,E_z)_n$ is the electric field, canonical conjugate to $\vec A_n$.
 The discrete covariant derivatives are realized thanks to the introduction of discrete parallel transporters (``links") $(U_i)_n=e^{-ia e (A_i)_n}$, $D_i\phi_n=\frac{1}{a}\left((U_i)_n\phi_{n+\hat i}-\phi_n\right)$.
+We use periodic boundary conditions for the fields $\phi_n, \pi_n$ and $E_n$.
+In the absence of external magnetic field, $A_n$ also has periodic boundary conditions.
+In the cases where we consider a background magnetic field -- which is only in Section \ref{sec:chiral} -- we implement it through twisted boundary conditions for the $A_n$ fields.
+We refer the interested reader to Appendix A of \cite{Figueroa:2020rrl} for technical details.
 Note that by writing down this Hamiltonian we decided to work in temporal gauge $A_0 = 0$.
 In particular, it represents a constrained Hamiltonian system and needs to be supplemented by Gauss law \be \Delta^+_i E^i_n = 2 e^2\mathrm{Im}(\pi \phi^*)_n \ee which selects the gauge invariant subspace in field space.
-Note also that, crucially, this discretization automatically imposes Bianchi's identity.
+Note also that, crucially, this discretization automatically imposes Bianchi's identity. this discretization automatically imposes Bianchi's identity.

 Classical thermal equilibrium in this system at temperature $T$ is described by the statistical partition function

 with $O$ some operator and we denote by $\thav{O}$ its thermal average.
 In practice, all thermal averages of interest are computed by sampling field configuration from the Boltzmann distribution $e^{- H/T}$ using a standard Metropolis algorithm.